adiwg/mdEditor-doc/getting-started/add-new-record.md

   Notice the Resource Type block as a ' + Add Resource Type' button.
 Click this button to enter another resource type in cases when the resource has been represented in multiple formats such as 'tabularDataset' and 'map'.
   {% endhint %}

+1. ###Save the Record
-1. We are ready to save the metadata record.
+We are ready to save the metadata record.
 The 'Save' button at the bottom of the panel should have become active and turned a darker shade of green.

   {% hint style='working' %}
   Click the Save button.